 The swankiest digs of them all, The Rees, flaunts two or three bedroom apartments and epic lake views through floor-to-ceiling windows.
 Modern, well-appointed ski-chalet vibes ooze from the euro-style decor and its cosy fireplaces.
 Both Coronet Peak and The Remarkables are within equal touching distances, as is the town centre via a zero-hassle shuttle bus.

 If Swiss-Belsuites Pounamu was any more on the lake you’d be swimming to apres beers.
 Airy, spacious multi-room suites open to expansive balconies with crispy views and every potential headache is taken care of, including free parking and overnight ski lockers.

 You can’t beat Blue Peaks Apartments for achievable, location-friendly group digs just three minutes walk from the town centre (perfect for those who enjoy a late night on the turps).
 These simple, no fuss serviced apartments are also ideal for an affordable extended stay, should you get an unexpected dump on a Sunday night and have to call in sick for the Monday…

 This article is the first in a complete directory brought to you in partnership with Destination Queenstown.
-Stay tuned for more insights in the coming months.
+Check out the rest of the series at the links below.